From: pretnichols

 Date: 12-26-2005, 10:08 PM (3 of 3)

+If your old machines still work for you, KEEP them, you never know when you'll need another machine (like when the new one is in for service/repairs).
 I think you can do better than the Viking also. ( I've heard/read some bad things about the 'Rose'...)
 If you can visit other dealers and TEST the machines, you'd have a better idea.
 Also...read online....you get a LOT Of info if you look for it about all machines....
+Kath Chrys

 User: Chrysantha

-Member since: 09-06-2002
+Member since: 09-06-2002 Total posts: 2414 |

-Visit Sew What’s Up for the latest sewing and quilting tips and discussions.
+Visit Sew Whats Up for the latest sewing and quilting tips and discussions.

-This page was originally located on Sew What’s New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-17690.html
+This page was originally located on Sew Whats New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-17690.html